RavenPack/python-api/README.md

         print(ticker)
 ```

-## Text Analytics
+## Training Datasets

 Analyse your own content using RavenPack’s proprietary NLP technology.

 ### Uploading a file
 Upload a file to the system.
-In order to successfully have your files analized by RavenPack's text analytics platform, you need to perform the following method:
+In order to successfully have your files analized by RavenPack's Training Datasets platform, you need to perform the following method:

 ```python
 f = api.upload.file("_orig.doc")